lebgoodyear/CMEECourseWork/README.md

 * Practice scripts using regular expressions
 * Practice scripts running R scripts from python and accessing command line functions through python

+### Week 8: MiniProject

+This directory is empty, created for file structure continuity.
+See MiniProject folder for work done during this week.

+### Week 9: HPC

+* Main .R script containing all HPC functions on neutral theory and fracals
+* Test .R script, which sources the main script and contains suitable parameters to test the functions.
+* Cluster .R script which contains the code to be run on the cluster
+* A bash script to manage the cluster queue

+### Week 10: C

+Work-in-progress scripts from C week.

+### MiniProject

+## Project